SelvamuthukumaranRajan/bi-directional-communication/README.md

 </h4>

 <h3 align="center">
-Acknowledgement and values from android native screen is displayed in flutter home screen.
+Acknowledgement and values from the Android native screen are displayed on the Flutter home screen.
 </h3>

 <p align="center">